 The various places to visit in Cairo might confuse you as a visitor as you won’t know what to choose.
 Avoid the confusion with our list of the top places you have to visit in the vibrant capital.
 Use the list to arrange your Cairo itinerary the next time you are here.

 The Pyramids of Giza

-Seeing thousands of pictures of the Pyramids would never beat the real life experience of getting close to the wonderful monuments.
+Seeing thousands of pictures of the Pyramids would never beat the real-life experience of getting close to the wonderful monuments.
 The Pyramids never failed to wow millions throughout the centuries.
-If you do not have visiting the Pyramids on your bucket list, it is surely one of your top places to visit in Cairo.
+If you do not have to visit the Pyramids on your bucket list, it is surely one of your top places to visit in Cairo.